zachbornheimer/portal-builder/README.md

-# Portal Builder
+# DragonGate Portals

-Portal Builder is a WordPress plugin designed to create and manage portals for accepting applications and managing submissions with Google Sheets and Google Drive integration.
+DragonGate Portals is a WordPress plugin designed to create and manage portals for accepting applications and managing submissions with Google Sheets and Google Drive integration.

 Created by Z. Bornheimer (ZYSYS).
 Learn more at [allintersections.com](https://allintersections.com) or [zysys.org](https://zysys.org)